This information will help you get ready for your steroid injection (shot).Back to top

-It may take 3 to 4 days for you to feel the full effects of the steroid.
-These effects usually last 3 to 4 weeks or longer.Back to top
+It may take up to 7 to 10 days for you to feel the full effects of the steroid.
+Depending on your condition, the effects can last for weeks or a few months.

 Before Your Procedure

-Tell your doctor the following information before your procedure:
+Tell your healthcare provider the following information before your procedure:

 - If you’re taking any:

-- Prescription or over-the-counter medications, including patches and creams
+- Prescription or over-the-counter medications (medications you buy without a prescription), including patches and creams

 - Herbal supplements